Preference-grounded Token-level Guidance for Language Model Fine-tuning: Experiments

 \myparagraph{Results.} We compare three variants of our framework with finetuning and with baselines in discrete- and continuous-prompt generation.
 Since the generated prompts all have length $5$, in this task, the \textit{average} aggregation is equivalent to \textit{summation}.
 Table~\ref{table:prompt_main} shows the test accuracy, where we rerun the codebase of RLPrompt \citep{rlprompt2022} under the same random seeds and evaluation script as our method.\footnote{There are small discrepancies between our reported RLPrompt results and the original paper's.
 We have confirmed our reproduced results both with RLPrompt's authors and with the recent TEMPERA paper \citep{tempera2022}.} Other baseline results are from the literature \citep{rlprompt2022,tempera2022}.

 On all three tested datasets, our method shows competitive and stable results against the strong baselines not only in discrete-prompt generation, but also in heavier continuous-prompt tuning and finetuning the large downstream LM.
 Based on \Secref{sec:related_work}, the performance improvement achieved by our method compared to RLPrompt suggests that utilizing the token-level guidance learned by our approach, which grounds the task-specific preference, can be more effective than learning under delayed/ungrounded feedback with KL penalty.

-Further, on both Yelp P. and AG News, using MAX aggregation is more beneficial than the classical \textit{summation}.
+Further, on both Yelp P. and AG News, using MAX aggregation is better than the classical \textit{summation}.
 Table~\ref{table:prompt_example} in Appendix~\ref{sec:add_results} shows examples of good generated prompts and their test accuracy.
-For instance, high-quality prompts on the AG News dataset often contain a topic classification keyword, such as ``Tags'' and ``Category.''
+For instance, high-quality prompts on the AG News dataset often contain a topic classification keyword, such as ``Tags'' and ``Category''.
 This aligns with our intuition that good prompts may be identified by a (few) ``key'' token(s), as discussed in Sections \ref{sec:intro} and \ref{sec:method_agg_func}.
 Thus, the \textit{(soft-)maximum} aggregation may better reflect prompt quality than \textit{summation}.